projectcalico/calico/docs/GettingStarted.md

 ## Creating networked endpoints

-The experimantal channel version of Docker introduces a new flag to `docker run` to network containers:  `--publish-service <service>.<network>.<driver>`.
+The experimental channel version of Docker introduces a new flag to `docker run` to network containers:  `--publish-service <service>.<network>.<driver>`.

  * `<service>` is the name by which you want the container to be known on the network.
  * `<network>` is the name of the network to join.
-Containers on different networks cannot communicate.
+Containers on different networks cannot communicate with each other.
  * `<driver>` is the name of the network driver to use.
 Calico's driver is called `calico`.

 So let's go ahead and start a few of containers on each host.